hiddify/hiddify-next/README.md

 ## Collaboration and Contact Information

 We need your collaboration in order to develop this project.
-If you are specialists in these areas, please do not hesitate to contact us.
+If you are specialists in these areas, please do not hesitate to contact us and mention your skill.

 - Flutter Developing
 - Swift Developing